NataliRozin/jhu_software_concepts/module_5/README.md

    - Explicit `LIMIT` clauses were added to all `SELECT` statements to prevent large or unintended data retrieval.

-3. Dependency Graph Generation:
+**3. Dependency Graph Generation:**

    A module-level dependency graph of `app.py` was generated using `pydeps` and `graphviz` to visualize and analyze code structure.

-4. Environment Management
+**4. Environment Management:**

    A local Python virtual environment (not included in the repository) was used to install dependencies and test the codebase, ensuring consistent and isolated runtime behavior.

 # How to Run
 **Step 1:** Make sure you have **Python 3.0+** installed.